 Smell travels just as easily as sound.
 You should try to do all of your cooking indoors during a SHTF scenario.
 Your BBQ grill should not be your primary off the grid cooking option, nor should an open flame in your fire ring ring be where most of your meals are prepared.

-Rabbits will provide meat, are a lot quieter, require very little space to keep, and reproduce rapidly.
-Build as many ponds as your land will allow and stock them with fish and turtles to eat – you can’t get much quieter and space-confined of a meat source than fish and turtles.
+Even better (from this point of view), rabbits will provide meat, are a lot quieter, require very little space to keep, and reproduce rapidly.
+Build as many ponds as your land allows, and stock them with fish and turtles to eat – you can’t get much quieter and space-confined of a meat source than fish and turtles.

 Reduce the Need for Charity Packages